TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Stream mode

-In the stream mode, the parser reads from stdin, outputs to stdout
+In the stream mode `full_pipeline_stream.py`, the parser reads from stdin, outputs to stdout.
+You need to give it the file with pipelines and you need to tell it which pipeline to run (parse_plaintext is the default).
+So you can run the parser as:

-    cat myfile.txt | python3 full_pipeline_stream.py --conf models_fi_tdt/pipelines.yaml parse_plaintext > myfile.conllu
+    cat myfile.txt | python3 full_pipeline_stream.py --conf models_fi_tdt/pipelines.yaml > myfile.conllu

 ## Server mode

-In the server mode, the parser loads all models and parses in a batch style.
-Docs TODO.
+Docs TODO

 # pipelines.yaml file